Tooth extraction must be performed whenever you suffer from advanced gum disease or a cracked, decayed, or broken tooth.

 We may recommend an extraction when other procedures are unable to reverse the damage to the affected tooth, or when there is inadequate space for newly erupting permanent teeth, which could lead to misaligned teeth and impaction.

-Types of Tooth Extractions
+What Are the Different Types of Tooth Extractions?

 Best Candidates for Tooth Extraction

 If you have problematic wisdom teeth, you may also be a candidate.
 Wisdom teeth can become impacted underneath the gumline and can do more harm than good.
 They also increase the risk of infection.

 What to Expect During a Tooth Extraction